dbactual/thomaspaine/content/pages/resources/the-van-der-weyde-t-roosevelt-letters.md

 ---
-Title: The van der Weyde - T. Roosevelt Letters
+title: The van der Weyde - T. Roosevelt Letters
 ---

    TPNHA note: William  van der Weyde was President of the Thomas Paine